Parretto/displayport-manual/docs/source/reference_design.rst

 Introduction
 ------------
-The reference design is shown in figure 3.
 The reference design consists of the modules DisplayPort TX (DPTX), DisplayPort RX (DPRX), Video Toolbox (VTB), SERDES and application.
+The block diagram is shown below.

 The VTB is a collection of video helper modules.
 It has a timing generator, colorbar generator, FIFO and video clock recovery.